As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 Regulations No Longer Valid

-What is a Licensed Producer in Canada?
+What is a Licence Holder in Canada?

-A licensed producer holds a license to grow cannabis and produce marijuana products.
-This license is issued to qualified applicants by Health Canada under ACMPR.
 These parties may produce quality-controlled medical marijuana under sanitary, secure conditions.
 They may be authorized by Health Canada to produce the following:

 - Fresh marijuana flowers